asc-csa/ckanext-asc-csa/installation guide/installation guide_en.md

 >sudo -u postgres psql -l

-Check that the encoding of databases is  `UTF8`, if not internationalisation may be a problem.
+Check that the encoding of databases is  `UTF8`, if not internationalization may be a problem.
 Since changing the encoding of PostgreSQL may mean deleting existing databases, it is suggested that this is fixed before continuing with the datastore setup.
 #### Create users and databases
 Create a database_user called datastore_default.
 This user will be given read-only access to your DataStore database in the  [Set Permissions](https://docs.ckan.org/en/2.9/maintaining/datastore.html#set-permissions)  step below, when prompted for a password enter 'Canada1Alouette':